snipcart/snipcart-nuxt-pwa/README.md

 ![vue-pwa](https://snipcart.com/media/204668/vue-pwa.png)

+Progressive web applications have been proven to increase traffic, user engagement, and conversions.
+Plus, they're not as difficult to create as you may think.

-Today, we’ll be building a Vue PWA using Nuxt.
+In today's guide, we’ll be building a Vue PWA using Nuxt.
 More specifically, we will look at:

 1) A quick review of Progressive Web Applications
 2) Statistics showing the benefits of PWAs